STATUTE of the Royal Malta Yacht Club

 - Election of Committee

-7.1 Names of eligible candidates for election to the Committee, duly proposed and seconded by Members with voting rights, shall be submitted on the prescribed form together with a police conduct certificate, to reach the Honorary Secretary at least fourteen days before the date of the Meeting, and shall be posted on the Club Notice Board not less than ten days before the date of this meeting.
+7.1 Names of eligible candidates for election to the Committee, duly proposed and seconded by Members with voting rights, shall be submitted on the prescribed form, to reach the Honorary Secretary at least fourteen days before the date of the Meeting, and shall be posted on the Club Notice Board not less than ten days before the date of this meeting.
 The prescribed form must be accompanied by a curriculum vitae of the candidate, together with a motivation letter indicating the reason why the candidate is seeking election.
 A passport photo is also to be attached.
 A copy of the prescribed form.
 The curriculum vitae, passport photo and the motivation letter of each of the candidates is then to be circulated ( not less than ten days before the date of the Annual General Meeting) to all members via email for their review and consideration.